notaryproject/specifications/specs/trust-store-trust-policy.md

    Response is considered expired if the current date is after the `NextUpdate` field in the response.
 1. Verify that the OCSP response indicates that the certificate is not revoked i.e `CertStatus` is `good`.
     1. If the certificate is revoked i.e `CertStatus` is `revoked`, look for `InvalidityDate`.
-        1. If the invalidity date is present and timestamp signature is also present then if the invalidity date is before the timestamping date, the certificate is considered revoked.
+        1. If the invalidity date is present and the authentic signing time is also present then if the invalidity date is before the authentic signing time, the certificate is considered revoked.
         1. If the invalidity date is not present in OCSP response, the certificate is considered revoked.
     1. If the certificate status is `unknown`, the revocation status is considered `revocation unavailable`.
 1. If `id-pkix-ocsp-nocheck`(1.3.6.1.5.5.7.48.1.5) extension is not present on the OCSP signing certificate then revocation checking must be performed using CRLs for the OCSP signing certificate.